Tangible steps FQHCs can take today to prepare for Medicaid cuts

 Many in our community are feeling the shockwaves of the proposed cuts to Medicaid.
 How will health centers — vital resources that serve vulnerable populations and already operate with limited budgets — continue to deliver critical care to their communities?
-While we don’t have all the answers, we know that navigating through this moment will take all of us coming together to support each other and share knowledge.

 That’s why Yuvo Health recently invited our community to share their questions and have a discussion about the impact these proposed healthcare budget cuts will have on health centers.
 You can watch the full video here: